Service notice: Our website will be unavailable Thursday 5 August at 18:00 until Friday 6 August at 2:00.

 - block the provision of any financial service

-- report the match to the Minister for External Relations.
+- report the match to the Minister for External Relations and Financial Services.
 Where there is a requirement to make such a report, the relevant legislation will provide that such a disclosure is without prejudice to any duty of confidentiality or professional secrecy

 - informing a customer that they are, or appear to be, subject to sanctions does not necessarily constitute tipping-off.
 The names of sanctioned individuals are publically available

-- holding an account for a sanctioned party or processing a transaction involving a sanctioned party is not in itself grounds for filing a Suspicious Activity Report (SAR) with the Financial Intelligence Unit.
-With the exception of persons subject to terrorism related sanctions, only file a SAR if there is a particular suspicion of criminal activity beyond the fact the individual or entity in question is the target of sanctions
+- holding an account for a sanctioned party or processing a transaction involving a sanctioned party is not in itself grounds for filing a Suspicious Activity Report (SAR) with the Joint Financial Crimes Unit, Jersey's Financial Intelligence Unit with the exception of persons subject to terrorism related sanctions, only file a SAR if there is a particular suspicion of criminal activity beyond the fact the individual or entity in question is the target of sanctions

 - if you file a SAR about a sanctioned individual, then disclosing that you have filed a SAR will in the majority of cases constitute tipping-off